Keyj33k/htkit/README.md

 --------------------------
 - This tool is only for educational purposes.
 - I'm not responsible for your actions.
-- Don't hack anyone without their permissions.
+- Don't hack anyone without permissions.
 - With great force follows great responsibility.

 ---